 Media outlets' editorial independence is protected by law but shaky in practice.
-Media owners and financial backers routinely interfere with editorial policy, and municipal governments essentially view local outlets as their mouthpieces, said a panelist, former editor at a regional TV and radio network.
-Monitoring by a pro-democracy institute in Kyiv showed the highest volumes of jeansa and government press releases are in municipal media, said the institute's director.
+Media owners and financial backers routinely interfere with editorial policy, and municipal governments essentially view local outlets as their mouthpieces, said Illya Suzdaliev, former chief editor at the Donetsk Regional TV and Radio Company in Kramatorsk.
+Monitoring by the Pylyp Orlyk Institute for Democracy (IDPO) in Kyiv showed the highest volumes of jeansa and government press releases are in municipal media, said Svitlana Yeremenko, the institute's executive director.